Question 4·Easy·Inferences

 Taken together, these observations most strongly support which inference?

 For inference questions in Reading & Writing, first restate in your own words what the passage shows—especially causes, effects, and patterns over time—before looking at the choices.
-Then, choose the option that best explains or extends that pattern without adding new, unsupported details or extreme language.
-For science-style passages like this, look for how a trait affects survival and reproduction, and how that could change the population over many years; answers that match this logic of cause → survival/reproduction → population change are usually stronger than ones that just restate a single fact or introduce new ideas.
+Then choose the option that best explains or extends that pattern without adding new, unsupported details or extreme language.
+For science-style passages like this, track how a trait affects survival and reproduction and how that could change the population over many years.

 Hints